 This article "Electrically-Activated Conductivity and White Light Emission of a Hydrocarbon Nanoring-Iodine Assembly" by Noriaki Ozaki, Hirotoshi Sakamoto, Taishi Nishihara, Toshihiko Fujimori, Yuh Hijikata, Ryuto Kimura, Stephan Irle and Kenichiro Itami is published online in Angew.
 Chem.
 Int.
 Ed.

-From the left: Prof. Kenichiro Itami, Assistant Prof. Hirotoshi Sakamoto, Dr. Noriaki Ozaki
+From the left: Prof. Kenichiro Itami, Dr. Hirotoshi Sakamoto, Dr. Noriaki Ozaki